JJYRJJ/PyTeacher/README.md

 ## Introduction
 PyTeacher helps you to create a simple and interactive quiz for new Chinese Python learners.
 It leverages LLMs to generate code filling questions, check answers, and discuss any problem.
 It can also enrich the quiz by validating the generated questions.
 Hope it can play as a helpful teacher for children who are just starting to learn Python.

-The probject is based on Python Flask and Azure OpenAI API.
+The project is based on Python Flask and Azure OpenAI API.
 Visit http://20.243.206.18:5000/ to see our demo.

 ![Screenshot.png](Screenshot.png)